sk-spell/openthesaurus-php/README.md

 # OpenThesaurus - a PHP/MySQL-based web application for building a thesaurus

-This is an fork of [http://sourceforge.net/projects/openthesaurus/](http://sourceforge.net/projects/openthesaurus/) Copyright (C) 2003-2007 [Daniel Naber](http://www.danielnaber.de)
+This is an fork of [http://sourceforge.net/projects/openthesaurus/](http://sourceforge.net/projects/openthesaurus/)

+** ✨ Calling all PHP heroes!
+This open-source project needs your superpowers to blast off!
+Help us write the next chapter.
+Code the future, together! ✨ **

+Copyright (C) 2003-2007 [Daniel Naber](http://www.danielnaber.de)

 This README describes how to install OpenThesaurus (the web